john-hartley/GoCardless.Api/README.md

     PostalCode = "SW1A 1AA",
 };

+// Using GoCardlessClient
-var response = await client.Customers.CreateAsync(request);
+var response = await client.Customers.CreateAsync(options);
 var customer = response.Item;

+// Using CustomersClient
+var response = await customersClient.CreateAsync(options);
+var customer = response.Item;
 ```

-Notice how I have imported the `GoCardless.Api.Customers` namespace.
-Each resource is scoped to its own namespace.
-For example, all types involved in managing subscriptions can be found in the `GoCardless.Api.Subscriptions` namespace.
-Similarly, all payments types are in the corresponding `GoCardless.Api.Payments` namespace.

 ### Idempotency Keys and Retries

-All `CreateXRequest` types will generate an idempotency key when constructed, using `Guid.NewGuid().ToString()`, but it's recommended that you set them yourself.
+All `CreateXOptions` types will generate an idempotency key when constructed, using `Guid.NewGuid().ToString()`, though you can set them yourself.
 Idempotency keys are important, as they prevent duplicate resources from being created.
 See [the official documentation](https://developer.gocardless.com/api-reference/#making-requests-idempotency-keys) for more information.

 Retry logic is currently not built into the client.
-For retry logic, I'd highly-recommend using the [Polly](https://github.com/App-vNext/Polly) resilience and transient-fault-handling library.

-#### Conflicting Resources

-If you attempt to create a resource that already exists, either from retrying a request with an idempotency key, or trying to create a bank account that already exists, the client will automatically handle the error response from the API, and will fetch the existing resource for you.
+There are no plans to add this feature as this can be handled by [Polly](https://github.com/App-vNext/Polly), which specialises in resiliency and fault tolerance.

 ### Paging